1and1/go-gchat-notifier-plugin/README.md

 ### Configuration

-The following is a screenshot of the configuration dialoge of version 0.5.0:
+The following is a screenshot of the configuration dialogue of version 0.5.0:

 ![Plugin Config screenshot](img/plugin-config.png)